Work From Home Ergonomics: The Do’s and Don’ts

 Take Frequent Breaks

-Sitting or standing for long periods can cause blood circulation problems, muscle tension, joint pain, and other health issues.
-To prevent these problems, take short breaks every 25 minutes to stand up, walk around, stretch, or do light exercises.
+Sitting or standing for too long can lead to poor circulation, muscle tension, joint pain, and other health problems.
+To avoid that, take short breaks every 25 minutes to stand, walk, stretch, or do light movement.

-Stretching can help you loosen up your muscles, improve blood circulation, relieve tension, improve flexibility, and reduce the risk of injury.
-Stretch before and after work, as well as during breaks.
+Stretching helps reduce muscle tightness, improve circulation, ease tension, and lower the risk of injury.
+Do it before work, after work, and during breaks.

 Optimise Your Workplace for Calls